open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 Follow the instructions on [Creating Your GitHub Profile Page: A Guide to Markdown & Forking Workflow](mi-github-and-markdown.md).

+**Important: Only move onto the next step if you have created the pull request for your profile.**

 ## Step 2 - Get myPlanet App

 myPlanet is an Android app available on the Play Store.
 Please find and install it there using [this link](https://play.google.com/store/apps/details?id=org.ole.planet.myplanet).